UCSF-DataSci/ds217-11-final-Ravi2164/q1_setup_exploration.md

 - **Visualization choices:** What types of plots best show your data?
 See Lecture 11 Notebook 1 for examples.
 - **Data quality assessment:** What issues do you see?
 Missing data patterns?
 Outliers?
 Inconsistent formats?
 Document these for Q2.

+The most informative data are the timetrend plot, as the data are collected as time-series.
+There is a pattern where the highest temperature start to rase each month starting January to August and start to fall starting September.
+This pattern is repetitive each year.
+However,tempretures remained relatively higher during 2020-2022.
+The lowest temperature were recorded during 2019 and 2022,which are compareable with the recodings during 2025-2026(upcoming)

+#histograms are helpful to quickly obtain information:
+temperture shows shifted data ( left shifted); similarly the humidity data are left shiften.
+On contrary Wind Speed data are right shifted. data quality: there are susbtational missing data as follows:

+Missing Count  Missing %
+Wet Bulb Temperature          75975      38.69
+Rain Intensity                75975      38.69
+Total Rain                    75975      38.69
+Heading                       75975      38.69
+Precipitation Type            75975      38.69

 ---

 ## Checkpoint